dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.

 ####	Stock redistribution
 Redistributions between health facilities is in principle a good way to avoid shortages and stockouts and avoid that patients are not being (sufficiently) treated.
 However, stock redistributions should be an exception.
 If stock redistributions are frequent, an assessment of the reasons leading to this "damage control" measure should be made.
-Ideally, stock redistributions should be managed in the national eLMIS by issuing a virtual return from the respective halth facility and a virtual shipment to another health facility while physically shipping the goods directly between the two health care facilities.
-Otherwise the distribution quantities for both health care facilities will be distorted and vicious cycle will perpetuate the shortage and stockouts (the health facility with the shortage or stockout continuous to receive too little stock because demand is false low and the health facility redistributing stock continuous to be overstocked as their demand includes part of the demand of another health facility).
+Ideally, stock redistributions should be managed in the national eLMIS by issuing a virtual return from the respective halth facility and a virtual shipment to another health facility while physically shipping the goods directly between the two healthcare facilities.
+Otherwise the distribution quantities for both healthcare facilities will be distorted and vicious cycle will perpetuate the shortage and stockouts (the health facility with the shortage or stockout continuous to receive too little stock because demand is false low and the health facility redistributing stock continuous to be overstocked as their demand includes part of the demand of another health facility).

 **Definition**: total quantity of each item (re)distributed from the (central) pharmacy to another health facility.
 When loans are returned from the health facility to which stock was redistributed, those quantity need to be recorded as "negative" redistributions in order to balance stocks.
 If they are instead recorded as any other receipt, those will not match the stock shipped from the supplying medical warehouse.
 **Reporting period**: monthly aggragations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.